Parth/dotfiles/README.md

 ## [Zsh](https://en.wikipedia.org/wiki/Z_shell)

 - `cd` has been reassigned to `cd` and `ls`.
 Every time you navigate to a new directory, it will display the content of that directory.
-- `v` has been aliased too: `vim -p`.
+- `v` has been aliased too: `nvim -p`.
 This lets you open multiple files in vim as tabs.

 ### Prompt